 What Happens During Your Free Workers’ Comp Evaluation?

+Important: We updated this article in June 2024 after reviewing laws in all 50 states that apply to workers’ compensation cases.
 What happens, exactly, after you fill out and submit a free workers’ comp evaluation form online?
 And why do we ask just a few short questions before you can enter your contact information?
-We’ll walk you through every step below so you know exactly what to expect and why those answers matter for your claim.
+We’ll walk you through every step below.
+That way, you know exactly what to expect and why those answers matter for free consultations.

 Step-by-Step Guide to Our Free Workers’ Comp Evaluation Process

-Step 1: We Ask Certain Questions to Ensure You Qualify for Legal Assistance
+Step 1: We Ask Certain Questions to Determine if You Qualify for Workers’ Compensation Claim Help

-These include things like when your workplace injury happened and if you needed time off work to recover.
+These include things like when your work-related injury happened and if you needed time off work to recover.
 Here’s why we ask you those questions:

 Step 2: Provide Your Name, Location, and a Phone Number You Can Answer on Weekdays

 This information is always required to complete your free workers’ comp evaluation.
 Why?
 Because an attorney will review the answers you submitted in your form online, then call you to discuss your case.
-We use your current ZIP code to match you with the closest workers’ comp lawyer available to help you immediately.
+We use your current ZIP code to match you with the closest workers’ compensation attorney available to help you immediately.
 Then, we give your matched attorney your name and telephone number so they can call you during normal business hours.
 This phone call is a required step to complete your free workers’ comp evaluation.
-If you refuse to enter valid contact info or answer your phone, then we cannot complete your free claim evaluation.
+If you refuse to enter valid contact info or answer your phone, then we cannot complete your free case review.

-Step 3: Your Matched Workers’ Comp Lawyer Will Call You During Normal Business Hours
+Step 3: Your Matched Workers’ Compensation Lawyer Will Call You During Normal Business Hours

 Step 4: That Matched Attorney Completes Your Free Workers’ Comp Evaluation

 During your first phone call with the matched attorney, be sure to mention any important facts about your claim.
-For example: Did your employer’s insurer deny you workers’ compensation, so now, you wish to appeal?
-Or do you have preexisting conditions that make securing the benefits you need harder to get?
-Your matched lawyer needs to know critical info like this before agreeing to take on your claim.
+For example: Did your employer’s insurance company deny you workers’ compensation, so now, you wish to appeal?
+Or do you have pre-existing conditions that make securing the benefits you need harder to get?
+Your matched lawyer needs to know detailed information like this before agreeing to take on your case.
 It’s also a good opportunity for you to ask any questions you have about the workers’ comp evaluation process.

 Finally, your matched attorney may schedule an in-person appointment to review any evidence you have that supports your case.